 Is a valuation an objective search for "true" value?
 Does a good valuation provide a precise estimate of value?
 The more quantitative a model, the better the valuation?
-Understanding the value of your company allows you to maximise its potential, increase returns, improve project selection, funding alternatives, compare competitors and decide on mergers and acquisitions.

 This 2-day course provides real hands-on experience in today’s most widely used corporate valuation methods and uses.
 It looks at potential problems by going beyond the fundamentals of corporate valuation, while equipping you with the latest strategies to help you successfully tackle any valuation, however complex.

-- The different corporate valuation techniques (Book based, market multiples and the DCF method)
+- The different corporate valuation techniques

 - Qualitative factors affecting valuations